 What Happens If I Break My Teaching Contract in Arizona?

-Then, sometimes if you move out of the state, they give examples in there.
+Then, sometimes if you move out of the state, they give examples.
 And if you fall within one of those categories, you may be able to break your contract.
-If not, you are at the mercy of your school district, they must release you from your contract.
-Otherwise, it would be something that would be reportable to the state board of education.
+If not, you are at the mercy of your school district.
+They must release you from your contract.
+Otherwise, it would be reportable to the State Board of Education.
 And therefore, there could be action against your license to teach.
-Other topics of interest include:

 - Can I Quit a Teaching Job Mid-Year in Arizona?

 - What Does an Arizona Teacher’s Contract of Employment Include?

 How Long Are Teacher Contracts in Arizona?

 How long is a teacher’s contract?

 It varies.
 It depends on what type of teacher you are and what environment you’re in.
 Are you in a public school, district K-12?
 Are you in a charter school, a private school, or is it higher education?
 It just varies.

 But, for an Arizona educator who teaches anywhere between K-12 grade, typically, they’re for one year.
 Sometimes if you’re on a tenure track, it can be a little bit different, but generally, they’re for one specific school year.
 It’s less than one year.